Did Bob Marley Have a Favorite Weed?

 The unique strain provides a rush of uplifting energy and a hard cerebral buzz that shakes the blues.
 Which is why people have also used it to rise above depression.

-Smoking Lamb’s Breath is definitely a way to go in honoring Bob Marley’s birthday.
+Smoking Lamb’s Breath is definitely a way to go in honoring Bob Marley’s special days, such as his birthday on February 6.
 But there are few more special strains of weed that originate from the island where the reggae icon was born.

 Cannabis is an important part of Jamaican culture.
-There are many knowledgeable farmers that you can meet on the islands, such as in Montego Bay, Ocho Rios or Negril, where they have some of the finest local buds.
 Smoking Jamaican sativa in a laid-back Caribbean atmosphere might be the perfect idea for your next canna holiday.

 Besides Lamb’s Breath, here’s what else you can find in Jamaica: